 Blogger-friendly option: Bluehost

 This is another very popular hosting service, especially for bloggers.
-They have put a lot of focus on advertising for blogger industry, including a well-established affiliate program.
+They have put a lot of focus on advertising for the blogger industry, including a well-established affiliate program.

 I never really considered it for my own hosting services since their prices were average and no super-amazing reviews were coming from their users.